JoelLogan/joellogan.github.io/_projects/InfinityGauntletMod.md

 ---
 layout: post
 title: Infinity Gauntlet Mod
-description: A Fabric Minecraft Mod That Adds An Infinity Gauntlet
+description: A Fabric Minecraft Mod That Adds The Infinity Gauntlet
 ---

 More Info About The Project [Here](https://github.com/JoelLogan/Infinity-Gauntlet).